 The Program on International Communications Regulation and Policy coordinates courses and seminars on various issues in the field of international communications.
 For example, the Program will offer the following courses:

-- An online course on "Basic Principles of International Communications Regulation and Policy" offered to those in the field including government officials, regulators, professionals, operating companies and students willing to broaden their career prospects.
+- An online certificate course on "Basic Principles of International Communications Regulation and Policy" offered to those in the field including government officials, regulators, professionals, operating companies and students willing to broaden their career prospects.

 From left to right: Dean Claudio Grossman, WCL; Dr. Renata Brazil David, ITSO Director of Legal Affairs